WordPress/openverse/docs/projects/README.md

 > If this isn't possible, planning was insufficient, and we may want to place
 > the project in `status: On Hold` to re-adjust.
 It's a very important aspect of
 > the work.

+In this phase, contributors should feel the benefits of all the planning and textual material generated in earlier phases.
+For the most part, contributors should feel as though they are just able to "do the work".

+It's likely during implementation we'll come across faulty assumptions or new problems which require design.
+It is important that any realization like this which blocks or delays the delivery of the project be clearly documented in the weekly updates.

 #### Notes for Implementors